learnwithraji/learnwithraji.github.io/_pages/index.md

 In my spare time, I enjoy <i>learningTogether</i> with like–minded learners and also exploring new things.

-You can join me in any of these events or learningTogether sessions.
+You can join me in any of these [Events](https://learnwithraji.github.io/events/) or [learningTogether](https://learnwithraji.github.io/learntogether/) sessions.